nishamghimire5/DataMaestro/docs/CSV_PROCESSING_FLOWS.md

 ### SQL Mode Flow

 ```
-1. User enters SQL: "SELECT Product, Region, SUM(Sales) as TotalSales FROM data GROUP BY Product, Region ORDER BY TotalSales DESC"
+1. User enters SQL: "SELECT Product, Region FROM data where Sales > 1000"
 2. System parses query and validates columns
 3. Query is executed against in-memory data
 4. Results are formatted as new CSV